Guillaume-Garrigos/moodlexport/README.md

 `category = Category(string)` creates an object of class Category. `string` here specifies the name of the category, which will appear in Moodle.
 It comes with a few methods:

-- `category.save(string)` creates an XML file under the XML Moodle format, ready to import within Moodle.
+- `category.savexml(string)` creates an XML file under the XML Moodle format, ready to import within Moodle.
 The name of the file is the name of the category by default.
 If a `string` is given, the name of the file will be `string.xml`.
+- `category.savetex(string)` creates a TEX file, containing all the questions of the category, nicely displayed.
+The name of the file is the name of the category by default (spaces and underscores will be replaced with `-`).
+If a `string` is given, the name of the file will be `string.tex`.
+- `category.savepdf(string)` creates a TEX file as above and then compiles it to generated a PDF file.
+It requires that you have the Latex package `latextomoodle.sty` in the same folder, or an active internet connexion so the script can download it for you.
 - `category.description(string)` Adds a description to the category, which will appear in Moodle.

 #### The Question Class